coralproject/talk/docs/source/05-03-Plugins-API.md

 # Plugins API
-This is a set of utilities that we expose to create or add functionality to the Plugins.
-Feel free to check all the utilities here at `talk/plugin-api`.
+We created a set of utilities to make it easier to create and add functionality to plugins.

+Feel free to check all the utilities here:  `talk/plugin-api`.

 ## Actions

 ### Import
 ```
 import {notify} 'plugin-api/beta/actions';